HowDoIGitHelp/CMSC23MDNotes/mdNotes/logic_programming/logic_formalism.md

 $$

 In this example, one of the Horn clauses have no negative literal.
-Note, that a Horn clause with no literal is a clause with exactly one positive literal.
+Note, that a Horn clause with no negative literal is a clause with exactly one positive literal.

-This can be solved by assigning clause $(s)$ as TRUE, since it can be true for the entire formula to be satisfiable.
+To solve this formula we assign clause $(s)$ as TRUE, since this is the only way for the entire formula to be satisfiable.

 $$
 \begin{aligned}